 Biography

-Rebecca S. Oh received her Ph.D. from the University of Chicago in 2018 and her B.A. from the University of Virginia.
-She is currently Visiting Assistant Professor of English at the University of Illinois Urbana-Champaign where she specializes in postcolonial literature and the environmental humanities.
-Her current book project interrogates welfare cultures and aesthetics in the global South as these mediate conceptions of citizenship, environmental harm, and futurity.
+Rebecca S. Oh received her Ph.D. from the University of Chicago and her B.A. from the University of Virginia.
+She specializes in postcolonial literature and the environmental humanities.

 Research Interests

-Postcolonial and global South literature, environmental justice, the environmental humanities, climate change and the Anthropocene, politics and literature, new materialism and critical theory.
+Postcolonial and global South literature, environmental justice, the environmental humanities, climate change and the Anthropocene, politics and literature, apocalypse, infrastructure, genre, critical theory

 Education

 Ph.D.
-English Language and Literature, University of Chicago, 2018
+English Language and Literature, University of Chicago

 Courses Taught